jonathon-chew/Rat/README.md

 ## 🚀 Features

 - Colourful print out of a text file
+- Syntax highlighting support for Python, JavaScript, Go, PowerShell, and JSON
+- Optimized performance with buffered output for faster processing of large files

 ## 🛠️ Prerequisites